sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

 - Live a life outside work
 - Pursue a hobby
 - Dress well
-- Need a haircut
-- Clean your shoes

 ## Morbidities and mortalities
-- They will come and make yourself a better and wiser person out of it
+- They will come and they will make us better and wiser surgeons
 - Learn from other’s mistake and not repeat it yourself